devATdbsutdio/dattabaumstudio.com/README.md

 ## 👨🏻‍💻 Deployment

-- The site is automatically deployed on every push to the `main` branch.
+- The site is automatically deployed in [Vercel](https://vercel.com/dev-datta-baum-studio/dattabaumstudio-com) on every push to the `main` branch.
 - To create preview deployments before making it live, create a new branch, push to it and then create a pull request to `main`.
 - This will create a preview deployment that can be shared with others.
 - Once satified with the changes, merge the pull request into `main` to make it live.

+__Note:__ Use the same email in github & vercel.